codefyphp/docs/getting-started/middleware.md

-A PSR-7/15 Middleware can be added to both routes, groups and controllers.
+A PSR-7/15 Middleware can be added to routes, groups, and controllers.
+To add a middleware to a route or controller, you must add it as a class string (`AddHeaderMiddleware::class`) or as an alias (`csrf.token`) as defined in `config/app.php`.

 ## Adding Middleware to Route